Learn the basics of data analytics: using data for analysis and reporting. This beginner-level data science course is for anyone who works with data.

 Predictive Customer Analytics with Kumaran Ponnambalam

-Learn about the customer life cycle and how predictive analytics can help improve every step of the customer journey.
-Use predictive analytics to identify, attract, and retain the best customers for your business.
+Learn about the customer life cycle and how predictive analytics can improve the customer journey.
+Explore using predictive analytics to identify, attract, and retain customers.

 1h 37m • COURSE